Exceptional Children

 Exceptional Children is a quarterly peer-reviewed academic journal covering the field of special education.
-The editors-in-chief are John Wills Lloyd and William J. Therrien (University of Virginia).
-It was established in 1934 and is published by SAGE Publications on behalf of the Council for Exceptional Children.
+The editors-in-chief are Kathleen King Thorius (Indiana University), Endia J. Lindo (Texas Christian University), Patricia Martínez-Álvarez (Teachers College, Columbia University), Amanda L. Sullivan (University of Minnesota).
+It was established in 1934, took on its present title in 1951, and is published by SAGE Publications on behalf of the Council for Exceptional Children.

 Abstracting and indexing

 The journal is abstracted and indexed in: